ganelson/inform/resources/Documentation/Writing with Inform.md

   Note that `talking about` is just one way to nudge the dialogue director into action.
 A rule like `Instead of talking about romance` would block attempts to do this which arose from the `talking about` action, but would not block such dialogue arising from some other cause.

-### About active mode

-In active mode, all of the above is still true, but now the dialogue director can _also_ perform beats on its own initiative.
+## When the director is active

+The director remains in passive mode until and unless we say so, using:

+> phrase: {ph_directoractive} make the dialogue/dialog director active
+>
+> Switches the dialogue director to active mode.

+Which can be undone again:

+> phrase: {ph_directorpassive} make the dialogue/dialog director passive/inactive
+>
+> Switches the dialogue director to passive mode.

+All of the ways dialogue can begin in passive mode are still true for active mode (see [When the director is passive]).
+But in active mode, the director can also fill conversational lulls by trying to find relevant things to talk about, and people to talk about them.

+To do this, the director tracks a list of "live conversational subjects" which it might be interesting to talk about.
+The idea is that if somebody has just mentioned visiting Barcelona, then Barcelona might become a live subject.
+If conversation then lapses, the director will try to keep it going by finding something which somebody present can say about Barcelona.

-It will do this only if there is a lull in conversation, i.e., if no other dialogue has been performed during the turn, and only if it can find a suitable beat to perform.
-(This is done by the `dialogue direction rule` in the `turn sequence rulebook`.)
-"Suitable" means that:
+A lull in conversation is a turn in which no other dialogue has been performed, and the business of filling this dead air is carried out by the `dialogue direction rule` in the `turn sequence rulebook`.
+What happens is that the director looks for a suitable beat to perform, where "suitable" means that:

 - the beat either has not been performed before or has the `recurring` property, _and_